passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
-Let’s continue with the sensor board.
+Let’s continue with the sensor board, moving to the operating system.
-<span style="color: red; font-weight: bold;">After the hardware, we now</span> move
-to the software side, <span style="color: red; font-weight: bold;">starting</span>
-with the Zephyr operating system.

 <span style="color: red; font-weight: bold;">It was clear from the beginning</span>
 that Linux would not be the right choice.
 Even if the board is supported by mainline